Tree as Symbol

 Advanced Professional Development (the “Branches”): This curricular component follows the Trunk, and allows the student to develop advanced skills and knowledge within clinical domains.
 Students will progress through one of several flexible developmental tracks (“Branches”) with milestone-facilitated transitions between medical school and graduate medical education programs.
 Key features of each Branch include:

-- Clinical Experiences: Branch specific sub-internships, clinical electives within and outside a Branch, “bootcamps,” and core Emergency Department and intensive care unit rotations.
+- Clinical Experiences: Branch specific sub-internships, clinical electives within and outside a Branch, residency prep courses, and core Emergency Department and intensive care unit rotations.

 - Scientific Learning: Branch-specific science seminar series, online courses, scientific electives, enhanced opportunities to continue scientific research.